 Using a License Exception

 We will use the same example as in my last blog post: exporting fluorinated parts and components to Algeria.
 These items are classified with an Export Control Classification Number (ECCN) of 1A001 in the Commerce Control List (CCL).
-Under the heading, you can see that three license exceptions are listed: LVS, GBS and CIV.
+Under the heading, you can see that two license exceptions are listed: LVS and GBS.

 Orders that have a value above the specific limit may not be split in order to meet the applicable LVS dollar limit.
 However, orders that meet all the LVS eligibility requirements, including the applicable LVS dollar limit, may be split among two or more shipments.